 It's not only the residents of Boston-Edison who think the neighborhood is a great place to live.
 The Metro Times calls Boston-Edison "one of the most appealing neighborhoods in Detroit," and "one of Detroit's richest sources of history;" and Detroit Home readers voted Boston-Edison the area's "Best Historic Neighborhood."
 We agree.
 In addition to the The Metro Times, both The Detroit News and Model D has profiled Boston-Edison and the surrounding area.
-City Living Detroit, and National Scenic Byways include the area as a highlight of Detroit.
-And Experience Detroit includes the neighborhood on its tour of historic neighborhoods.
+Curbed Detroit covers the neighborhood extensively, and Experience Detroit includes the neighborhood on its tour of historic neighborhoods.

 Excerpts from Articles

 A few sentences from a select few articles about the Boston-Edison Historic District.

 Dan Calabrese, TBD, July, 2017 (Life in Boston-Edison)

 Detroit’s Boston-Edison neighborhood is nothing if not rich in history, once home to icons such as Henry Ford, Joe Louis, Sebastian Spering Kresge, and Berry Gordy.
 Mostly built and designed early in the 20th century, Boston-Edison is characterized by classic designs and majestic structures that have remarkably stood the test of time.

 That said, its present is perhaps even more remarkable than its past.
 Modern-day Boston-Edison reflects the same architectural creativity, the same pride in ownership and the same commitment to community that it did when those legendary figures called it home.

 Boston-Edison home of old Tigers' owner reflects life in another time